Popular Patristics Series Volume 33

 St Cyprian wrestled with these questions in his letters and treatises, selected and translated in these companion volumes.
 Each volume contains an introduction to the two principal controversies that spurred St Cyprian to write his defense on church unity: first, the readmission to the Eucharist of those Christians who had lapsed or fallen in the persecution under Emperor Decius; and second, the sacramental validity of baptism in heretical and schismatic communities.

-They are questions that continue to arise in various forms in the contemporary Church, and thus, these companion volumes are of ultimate value to the state of current Christendom.
+These questions continue to arise in various forms in the contemporary Church and make these companion volumes of ultimate value to the state of current Christendom.

-Allen Brent is Professor of Early Christian History and Literature at Edmund's College, Cambridge.
+About the Author: Allen Brent is Professor of Early Christian History and Literature at Edmund's College, Cambridge University.